Dunedin is a student city

 Dunedin has long been a centre of Māori, Chinese, and Scottish cultures.
 We celebrate these connections with three major new year events: Matariki, Chinese New Year, and 1 January.

-Every three years, Te Rūnanga o Ōtākou hosts the Ngāi Tahu Treaty Festival at Ōtākou Marae – this is one of the locations where Te Tiriti o Waitangi / the Treaty of Waitangi was signed in 1840.
+Every three years, Te Rūnanga o Ōtākou hosts the Ngāi Tahu Treaty Festival at Ōtākou Marae – near where Te Tiriti o Waitangi / the Treaty of Waitangi was signed in 1840.

 There are three marae within Dunedin’s city boundary: Arai te Uru in Wakari, Ōtākou Marae on Otago Peninsula, and Puketeraki Marae at Karitāne.